 Enjoy yourself visiting famed wineries in Sonoma County.
 Started in 1972, Dry Creek Vineyard was the first to plant Sauvignon Blanc in the Dry Creek Valley wine region.
 And is there anything more refreshing than a cold glass of Sauv Blanc after a warm day?

-Helping the ocean, as well as the land, is Iron Horse Vineyards, which runs its Healthy Ocean Project with leading ocean conservation groups.
+Helping the ocean, as well as the land, Iron Horse Vineyards runs its Healthy Ocean Project with leading ocean conservation groups.

 The winery produces its vintage Blanc de Blancs Ocean Reserve, created in partnership with National Geographic to help save the ocean.
 Iron Horse contributes $4 from each bottle sold to National Geographic’s Ocean Initiative — establishing marine protected areas and reducing overfishing around the world.